 Designed for Rough Outdoors Environments

+It's also a good idea to know the limitations of your tool.
 Costantini thinks that during the day hunters or wildlife enthusiasts should still carry binoculars next to their FLIR thermal imaging camera.
 “If you rely solely on a thermal imaging camera, you might experience some unpleasant surprises.
 To put it simply thermal imaging cameras are extremely useful to spot wildlife and even differentiate which kind of animal it is, but to determine of what sex the animal is or what kind of health condition you still need binoculars.”

-For hunters the thermal imaging camera can be very useful after the shot has been fired as well.
+For hunters, the thermal imaging camera can be very useful after the shot has been fired as well.
 “Often the game isn’t killed immediately and it will bolt away.
 Often it will die later on, but sometimes it is difficult to find due to the camouflage.
 I had such a situation with a fox when I was testing the thermal imaging camera.
 Using the camera I could find it within seconds lying dead in the neighboring meadow.
 Although a thermal imaging camera will never replace a good bloodhound, yet this application is certainly interesting, especially if you already have the thermal imaging camera with you anyway.”

 A thermal monocular may never replace your favorite four-legged friend, but it can be an invaluable tool for spotting wildlife in many challenging situations.
 Check out more handheld thermal optics from FLIR.